Advice for British nationals travelling or living in areas that are likely to have hurricanes, typhoons or tropical cyclones.

 - read our guidance about how to deal with a crisis overseas

-- check with your tour operator and travel insurance provider if you need information on their terms and conditions for changes or cancellations if your destination is affected by a tropical cyclone before or during your trip
+- ask your tour operator, airline and travel insurance provider what their terms and conditions are if you are affected by a tropical cyclone before or during your trip

 What to do if a tropical cyclone is coming